axgkl/pds/README.md

 ## Usage

+vi (opening neovim) is installed callable from the app image into `~/pds/bin/vi`.

-At install we set a function to your `.bashrc`:
+At pds install time, we've set a function to your `.bashrc` (and `.zshrc`, if in use):

     function pds { source "/home/gk/.config/pds/setup/pds.sh" "$@"; }

-This allows to call vi in 3 different ways:
+This allows to call neovim in 3 different ways:

-- `$HOME/bin/vi`: runs neovim - but additional tools are not in your $PATH
+- `$HOME/bin/vi`: runs neovim - but additional mamba tools are not in your $PATH
 - `pds <tool, e.g. vi>`: calls `( insert ~/pds/bin to $PATH && <tool> )`, i.e. you have
   the PATH set, while executing vi.
-- `pds a`, later `vi` (recommended): Adds the path permanently, i.e. will find `vi` (or other tools later)
+- `pds a[ctivate]` and subsequently `vi`: First adds the path permanently, then will find `vi` (or other tools later)

+We recommend the last way, calling `pds a` e.g. in `.profile`:

+When activating virtual environments after `pds a`, you'll have their tools (e.g. python) AND the ones from pds - in the right search order - available in your editor.